Thank you for your good work. I'm siren.

 The number of troops that survive is the square root of the difference between the squares of each soldier, but you don't have to remember that.

-In this case, the underdog should take the underdog strategy, and more on that at Wikipedia.
+In this case, the weak side should take the weak strategy, more on Wikipedia.

 If you are a beginner, you can use walls and buildings to fight in a situation where only a part of the large army can fight,AoE3DE Fun Blog